inveniosoftware/rfcs/rfcs/rdm-0051-data-citation-best-practices.md

 ## Motivation

-The best practices described in the paper are an output of the Force11 DCIP project and reflect the thinking of a broad community of data repositories and other actors (with a focus on life sciences because of the grant funding by NIH).
+The best practices described in the paper are an output of the [Force11 DCIP project](https://www.force11.org/group/dcip) and reflect the work of a broad community of data repositories and other actors (with a focus on life sciences because of the grant funding by NIH).

 ## Detailed design